Finite-round quantum error correction on symmetric quantum sensors: Multiple deletions during signal accumulation

-The situation when we have a single deletion error is more complicated.
-A single deletion shifts the Dicke weights randomly either by 0 or 1.
-From \eqref{eq:psia-delete}, deleting a qubit from an initial $N$-qubit logical state $|\psi\> = a|0_L\>+b e^{i\varphi}|1_L\>$ gives a probabilistic mixture of the (unnormalized) $(N-1)$-qubit states
+When $t < g$, $t$ deletions shifts the Dicke weights randomly either from 0 to $t$.
+From \eqref{eq:psia-delete}, deleting $t$ qubits from an initial $N$-qubit logical state $|\psi\> = \xi_0 |0_L\>+\xi_1 e^{i\varphi}|1_L\>$ in a shifted gnu code gives a probabilistic mixture of the (unnormalized) $(N-1)$-qubit states